TrueBlocks/trueblocks-core/docs/content/tutorials/step2.md

 ----

 **Important:** If you get rate limited, don't run the command again.
-They may cut you off permenantly.
+They may cut you off permanently.

 Did you get rate limited?
 We didn't.